killian-brait/mobile_app/better_recs/app/(auth)/NOTES.md

 Still struggling to fully understand this, but it appears that routing is as simple as creating a stack with all the main screens in the app and (....) folders to hold layouts for more complex screens.

+## Best Way to wrap ALL screens w/ a Provider

+Wrap the layout with the Provider, the rootLayout is the main layout so any provider wrapped around it will apply to all screens.